Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Each image portrayed in the final product was a labor of love and painstakingly chosen.
-He drew many sketches that changed over a three month-long period before transferring them onto the final canvas.
-Many of these early drafts have been preserved and can be found in circulation.
-The few artists’ rough drafts have been so well-preserved.
+He drew many sketches that changed over a three-month-long period before transferring them onto the final canvas.
+Many of these early drafts have been preserved and are in circulation.
+The few artists' rough drafts have been so well-preserved.

-He knew he did not want to paint it with realism, but rather choosing objects that would have meant something to the Spanish people.
+He knew he did not want to paint it with realism but instead chose objects that would have meant something to the Spanish people.
 He also wanted the painting to be slightly disjointed, just as war disrupts the unity of the people it encounters.
-Yet he paints it in such a way that links each object to one another, reflecting how each item affects the objects around it.
+Yet, he paints it to link each object to one another, reflecting how each item affects the things around it.
 Although war is disruptive and disjointed, nothing in its path is left untouched.

 There are many different interpretations of what each item means.
-It is clear that the rampaging bull and the horse played a significant role in his painting, because of their tie to the Spanish culture.
+The rampaging bull and the horse played a significant role in Picasso's painting because of their tie to the Spanish culture.
 Many believe that the bull represents the great destruction that war brings, while others believe it is to symbolize fascism.
-Then there are those who have a completely different idea of the bull, seeing it as representing the people’s heritage.
+Then some have a completely different idea of the male cow, seeing it as representing the people's heritage.
 The horse is almost always interpreted to be a stark contrast to the bull.

-Many believe the horse represents the innocence of the people, while others view it as the destruction of not only the people, but their heritage as well.
-Then there are those who see the maniacal expression of the horse and believe it represents war Francisco Franco, and even fascism.
-When Picasso originally presented the Guernica, he did not explain what the bull or the horse was to symbolize.
-He felt that each person should take their own meaning to each item.
-By having the artist say what he felt they meant, disallows the viewer to create their own impression of the painting.
+Many believe the horse represents the innocence of the people, while others view it as the destruction of not only the people but also their heritage.
+Then some see the maniacal expression of the horse and believe it represents war Francisco Franco and even fascism.
+When Picasso initially presented the Guernica, he did not explain what the bull or the horse was to symbolize.
+He felt that each person should take their meaning to each item.
+Having the artist say what he thought they meant disallows the viewer to create their impression of the painting.

 Along with the two animals, he painted many people in various stages of grief, pain, and suffering.
-There is a woman crying, holding a dead infant, a man reaching up to the heavens for help, a soldier with a broken knife dead on the floor, and many ghostly images of faces.
+A woman is crying, holding a dead infant, a man reaching up to the heavens for help, a soldier with a broken knife dead on the floor, and many ghostly images of faces.
 While viewing each figure, your eyes naturally scan the entire surface.
 Each image points to the next until you have come full circle on the painting, seeing each desperate image.

 Man Stabbing Another

 Many people often point out that the painting is not a comfortable image to view due to its sharp rigid geometric shapes and agonizing human figures.
-Picasso’s intent was not to paint an image of beauty and pleasure, but to paint something that left the viewer with a strong emotional reaction.
-His greatest intent was to portray the tragedies of war, the confines of fascism, and the suffering inflicted on the people.
-He did not want it only to be viewed by those at the World’s Fair, but he wanted the world to see and feel the emotion that engulfed him when he first heard the news of the bombing of Guernica.
+Picasso's intent was not to paint a picture of beauty and pleasure but to paint something that left the viewer with a strong emotional reaction.
+His most wanted to portray the tragedies of war, the confines of fascism, and the suffering inflicted on the people.
+He did not want it only to be viewed by those at the World's Fair, but he wanted the world to see and feel the emotion that engulfed him when he first heard the news of the bombing of Guernica.

 He was pleased to have the painting tour all over Europe, spreading awareness.
-Unfortunately, as Hitler gained ground within Europe, Picasso made the decision to send it to the United States, where it could remain protected, until Spain became a peaceful nation once again.
+Unfortunately, as Hitler gained ground within Europe, Picasso decided to send it to the United States, where it could remain protected until Spain became a peaceful nation once again.
 Even today, the Guernica still spreads its message of peace by forcing viewers to see the emotional destruction that war causes: sadness, chaos, death, and evil.
-It challenges the notions that war is full of heroism and attempts to expose war as a brutal act of self-destruction.
-Even those who disagree with the paintings sentiments, will be left with strong emotional reactions when viewing this magnificent painting.
+It challenges the notion that war is full of heroism and attempts to expose war as a brutal act of self-destruction.
+Even those who disagree with the painting's sentiments will be left with strong emotional reactions when viewing this magnificent painting.

-The Guernica was and is a very powerful painting that is well-known across the world.
+The Guernica was and is a compelling painting that is well-known worldwide.
 Few paintings will ever compare.
-It not only appeals to the eye but also expresses such a profound statement against the atrocities that war brings, especially when that war is causing brothers to fight against brothers.
-Fortunately, the painting still remains well preserved in the Museo Reina Sofia in Madrid and hopefully will be there to share its story for generations to come.
+It appeals to the eye and expresses such a profound statement against the atrocities that war brings, especially when that war is causing brothers to fight against brothers.
+Fortunately, the painting remains well preserved in the Museo Reina Sofia in Madrid and hopefully will be there to share its story for generations to come.

 © 2016 Angela Michelle Schultz